 In order to facilitate later retrieval and use, place all the files for a particular album in a specifically named folder for that album.

-- GoldWave: Though nominally not free it is effectively a top class, free click remover as well as an excellent alternative audio editor (its click removal is an effect, just like in Audacity).
-The trial version limits you to a hundred or so commands per session, and a total number of several thousand commands before it expires, but if you export from Audacity as 32 bit WAV and just do Click Removal in it, you should be able to do several hundred records for free.
+- GoldWave: Though nominally not free it is a top class, free trial click remover as well as an excellent alternative audio editor.
+Its click removal is an effect, just like in Audacity, and there is a "Smoother" effect for broad unwanted noises and an excellent "Noise Reduction" effect for steady noise.
+The trial version limits you to a hundred or so commands per session, and a total number of several thousand commands before it expires, but if you export from Audacity as 32-bit WAV and just do Click Removal in it, you should be able to declick several hundred records for free.

 - Gnome Wave Cleaner: Only for Linux users.
 Digital restoration of CD-quality audio files.
 Dehiss, declick and decrackle in a GUI environment.
 It can also automatically mark song boundaries if required.